-The BMA has consistently highlighted that the potential contribution of public health is being undermined by funding constraints, and that services and interventions vital for improving population health are not being implemented, or are being cut back, risking the future sustainability of the NHS.
+The BMA has consistently highlighted that the contribution of public health to the future sustainability of the NHS and keeping the population healthy is being undermined by funding constraints.
+Services and interventions vital for improving population health are not being implemented, or are being cut back.

 Doctors have expressed particular concern that recent budget changes will result in public health services that are inadequate for meeting the needs of the local populations which they serve.